Skparab1/randomizing-algorithm/README.md

 - I'm currently working on an algorithm which does not repeat numbers at all

+- Open a pull request or issue if you spot any problems

 # how it works

 - makes a list of all the integers in the given range